YoRyan/bumblebee-amd-hacks/README.md

 are clever solutions for switching GPUs between X sessions, but they are unsuitable for use with Bumblebee.

-Keep `catalyst-utils-pxp` installed, but do the following:

-1. Use Vi0l0's scripts to "switch" to the Intel card.
+Keep `catalyst-utils-pxp` installed, but "switch" back to the Intel card.

 `pxp_switch_catalyst intel`
-2. Remove the following files:
-   - /etc/profile.d/catalyst.sh
-   - /etc/profile.d/catalystpxp.sh
-   - /etc/profile.d/lib32-catalyst.sh _(if lib32- package installed)_
-   - /etc/profile.d/lib32-catalystpxp.sh _(if lib32- package installed)_
-   - /etc/X11/xorg.conf.d/20-catalystpxp.conf

-(Don't worry - if things don't work out, they can always be reinstalled!)

 ### Bumblebee configuration